DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Vial of Snake Oil
 "It is often the case that wanting is more desirable than having."
 - Draw four additional cards at the beginning of combat.
-- Lose 1 Health every time you play a Skill.
+- Lose 4 Health for each skill you play after the first each turn.

 ### Blighted Tome
 "The dusty pages seem alive with a sinister energy."